Hyundai Battery Discharging Warning: What It Means and How to Fix It

 What would cause a car battery to discharge?

-If you leave the lights or the radio running without the engine running, it will cause the battery to drain and lose its voltage.
+Leaving the lights turned on or operating the radio while the engine is off will drain the battery and cause it to lose its voltage.

 How much is a battery for a Hyundai?